 How can we help sequester more carbon in biomass and soil?
 What can we do to support and enhance natural processes that remove greenhouse gases from the atmosphere and minimize the addition of more?

 These questions matter not only for emissions but also for maintaining healthy ecosystems.
 Because soil with more carbon content can also be more productive and resilient, these questions are critical for building a thriving food system, too.

-Climate solutions that enhance land-based sinks cluster around waste and diets, ecosystem protection and restoration, improved agriculture practices, and prudent use of degraded land.
+Climate solutions that enhance land-based greenhouse gas sinks cluster around waste and diets, ecosystem protection and restoration, improved agriculture practices, and prudent use of degraded land.

-- Protect and Restore Ecosystems.
-“Let nature be nature” is a powerful principle—let peatlands, grasslands, and forests continue to do what they do best by protecting them from human disturbance.
-Where ecosystems have been degraded, restoration can help them recuperate form and function, including absorbing and storing more carbon over time.
+“Let nature be nature” is a powerful principle—let peatlands, grasslands, and forests continue to do what they do best in a natural state.
+Where ecosystems have been degraded, restoration can help them recover form and function, including absorbing and storing more carbon over time.

-- Shift Agriculture Practices.
-What and how we grow, graze, or harvest can be a means to cultivate biomass and regenerate soil carbon.
-An array of “regenerative agriculture” methods are being rediscovered and developed worldwide, and show promising results.
+What and how we grow, graze, or harvest can affect our ability to store carbon in plants and soil.
 The integration of trees into farming through agroforestry practices is particularly powerful.
-All solutions that sustainably raise yields on existing farmland can also reduce the pressure to clear other areas.
+Solutions that sustainably raise yields on existing farmland can also reduce the pressure to clear other areas.

-- Use Degraded Land.
-Lastly, degraded lands can be put to use in ways that revive productivity, increase biomass, promote soil carbon sequestration—all while producing wood, fiber, or food.
+Degraded lands can be put to use in ways that revive productivity, increase biomass, and promote soil carbon sequestration—all while producing wood, fiber, or food.